 I mean, I put in all the work.
 But I made also mistakes when promoting and showing off my work.
 For example, during my PhD, I blocked on the university website, which is the stupidest thing that you could do because I'm not owning the content.
 And you know what happened after a while, they just deleted it, right?

-So I wanted to know if there are some company-wide practices and if you have insights into dad, for example, one of the slogans for Facebook is move fast and break things.
-And also one of the Twitter comments was that people actually mentioned that it has.
-Changed it a little bit.
-It’s something like a more forest and break things, but have a stable infrastructure or something like that.
+So I wanted to know if there are some company-wide practices and if you have insights into that, for example, one of the slogans for Facebook is move fast and break things.
+And also one of the Twitter comments was that people actually mentioned that it has changed it a little bit.
+It's something like a more fast and break things, but have a stable infrastructure or something like that.

 Dan: [00:28:47] Yeah.
 Well, so the official answer is that, yeah, that we, we don't, we don't use that motto anymore.
 It works with a, some things, but it can have pretty bad consequences for other things.